MattiaMarseglia/Database-for-Volunteer-Mission-Management-System/README.md

 -**Database Schema**: The database will be designed to accommodate the above specifications, ensuring efficient data storage, retrieval, and management.

 ## Design and Implementation Steps
--**Descrizione della realtà di interesse**: An in-depth description of the real-world context and requirements for the MSF database system.
+- **Descrizione della realtà di interesse**: An in-depth description of the real-world context and requirements for the MSF database system.
--**Analisi delle specifiche**:
+- **Analisi delle specifiche**:
--**Progettazione Concettuale**:
+- **Progettazione Concettuale**:
    - Schema Concettuale

 <div align="center">